-The requirements can, for example, be adjusted in the case of those who have 'limited capability for work' and those who have a caring responsibility towards children or a disabled adult.
+The requirements can, for example, be adjusted in the case of those who have been assessed as having 'limited capability for work' and those who have a caring responsibility for a child(ren) or a disabled person.

 Details of what is expected should be included in the Claimant Commitment which should be drawn up by a Job Centre Work Coach.